 The field mission will be implemented in the beginning of March (10 days), after final exams and before internship.

-P. POL

-Volume: 12 hours + 1 week to 10

-days on the field
+Pr: P. POL Volume: 12h + 1 week on the field Crédit: 6ECTS Evaluation: Preparatory Work

-Credits: 6 ECTS

-Evaluation: Preparatory Work

 Course 8A: Preparation to French certificates